Small Bookstores

 - Sign up for their mailing list, and attend events

-- Make a nearby cafe your “let’s grab a coffee” default
+- Make the embedded cafe your “let’s grab a coffee” default

 - Shop there — many have gift stores or other “extras” to keep the bills paid

-Sometimes the local bookshop just doesn’t have what you want, though.
-You can buy online and still support your local favorite with Bookshop.org.
+Sometimes the local bookshop just doesn’t have what you want, or you need the convenience of online purchases.
+You can still support your local favorite with Bookshop.org.
 Their affiliate program allows small bookstores, authors or publishers to sign up for a share of profits.
-When you buy books you can select a specific bookstore, or let them distribute 10% of your purchase to bookstores, authors and publishers.
+Sign up for an account and choose a designated beneficiary, or let them distribute 10% of your purchase to bookstores, authors and publishers.
+They’ve given millions back.